mario-digital/Saga_FE_CoinGecko/README.md

 A high-performance single-page application built with Next.js 15, React 19, and TypeScript, implementing real-time cryptocurrency market data visualization through the CoinGecko API v3.

+## Modes

+- **Spec Mode (Submission)**
+  Pure static SPA (`output: 'export'`), no API routes, and direct browser calls to the public CoinGecko API.
+Deployable to any CDN or static host (Netlify, GitHub Pages, S3, etc.).
+- **Production Mode (Optional)**
+  Real-world architecture with API route proxies, caching, and rate limiting to handle CORS restrictions and vendor quotas.
+This mode is not part of the submission but demonstrates production-readiness.
+Available on the `production-mode` branch.

 ## Technical Architecture

 ### Core Technologies